Leo-ChengXuLiu/UCL-Physics-Year1-Notes/README.md

 ## ⚠️ Disclaimer
 These are my personal study notes.
 While I strive for rigor, they are unofficial.
 The "extensions" part may cover topics slightly outside the standard exam scope but are intended for enthusiasts.
+## 🤝 Contact
+If you find these notes helpful, or if you spot an error, feel free to reach out!
+* **Connect with me:** Wechat:13701067904 Whatsapp:7344099424

 ---
 *Maintained by a UCL Physics Student.
 Fighting for the Truth of Physics.*